OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/learningresources/Course_Element_Video_Task.md

 ### Results for test supervisors

-If the mode "Test" was selected for the video task, the **Tabs "Participants" and "Preview "** as well as the **Tabs "Overview" and "Reminders"** appear.
+If the mode "Test" was selected for the video task, the **Tabs "Participants" and "Preview"** as well as the **Tabs "Overview" and "Reminders"** appear.

 ![video_task_betreueransicht_test_v1_de.png](assets/video_task_betreueransicht_test_v1_de.png){ class="shadow lightbox" }